Snapshot of Baylor Dallas

 Honors Earned: Baylor University Medical Center

-- Baylor Dallas was reaccredited for the third time as a Magnet hospital by the American Nurses Credentialing Center (ANCC), the credentialing arm of the American Nurses Association.
-Fewer than two percent of the nation’s hospitals have been reaccredited three consecutive times by ANCC, which recognizes hospitals that provide the highest level of nursing care.
+- Baylor Dallas was reaccredited in 2013 for the third time as a Magnet hospital by the American Nurses Credentialing Center (ANCC), the credentialing arm of the American Nurses Association.
+Fewer than seven percent of the nation’s hospitals have been reaccredited three consecutive times by ANCC, which recognizes hospitals that provide the highest level of nursing care.